CodeByCalvin/Jigsaw-Reward-Tracker/README.md

 - React
 - CSS
 - JavaScript
-- Headbreaker Library
+- Headbreaker JS Library
+- Express JS
+- Mongo DB

 ## Upcoming features
 - Creating a puzzle
 - Importing a classroom photo to become the puzzle
 - Customising the size, shape and amount of jigsaw pieces
-- Tracking daily progressw
+- Tracking daily progress
+- User authentification
+- Storing information on a secure database

 ## Contribution